Towards Measuring the Traceability of Cryptocurrencies: Untraceability

-where $H(\mathbf{B}_i)$ is the Shannon entropy (in bits) of the probability distribution $\mathbf{B}_{i}$. \end{definition} Intuitively, $f(v)$ measures the uncertainty about the origins of money residing at a sink node $i$ of the transaction graph $G$.
-For a full example of calculating fungibility on a transaction graph, see Figure~\ref{fig:txgraphtransformation}.
-For an example calculation where $G$ includes a directed cycle, see Appendix~\ref{sec:cycle_example}.
+Intuitively, $U_{\scriptscriptstyle\mathsf{S},G,\mathcal{A}}(v_i)$ measures the uncertainty about the origins of money residing at a sink node $v_i$ of the transaction graph $G$ with respect to the sources $\mathsf{S}$ and knowledge $\mathcal{A}$.
+One might define untraceability with other entropy functions $H(\cdot)$ such as min-entropy or the many variants of Rényi-entropy~\cite{renyi1961measures}.
+However, we stick to the Shannon entropy to remain consistent with prior work that uses Shannon entropy to measure the degree of anonymity in various mix networks~\cite{diaz2002towards,serjantov2002towards}.
+For a full example of calculating untraceability on a transaction graph, see~\Cref{fig:txgraphtransformation}.
+For an illustrative example calculation where $G$ includes a directed cycle, see~\Cref{fig:cycle_example}.

-\subsubsection{Computational considerations.}
+Next, we argue informally why our introduced untraceability measure satisfies our previously introduced desiderata.
+The properties \textbf{range} and \textbf{fine-grained} are obviously satisfied.
+For \textbf{subjective}, see~\Cref{sec:applications,sec:discussion}: the definition of the transaction graph that one uses can easily incorporate epistemic knowledge while only using public information assumes the public as the subject. \textbf{Efficiency} and computation are discussed in Section~\ref{sec:computational}.

+\textbf{Tamper-resistance} is true due to the properties of the Markov chain, as any isolated subgraph with given inputs and outputs can be contracted into a single point with the same inputs and outputs, without changing the probability values calculated for any output of the graph.
+Finally, \textbf{decay} holds, as mixing two sources always results in the traceability decreasing for the output with respect to the maximum traceability of the outputs, while splitting a source does not affect traceability.
+The same, applied to \emph{un}traceability, can be expressed formally as $\forall v_1,v_2\in V$ if $\exists (v_1,v_3),(v_2,v_3)\in E: U(v_3)\geq\min(U(v_1),U(v_2))$.

+\subsection{Computational considerations}